Yigenana/presentations/QCON18.md

 * Built in concurrency support enables performance at scale
 * Strong networking and API support
 * Compiled language simple to deploy across platforms
+* Simple design and syntax quickly enables developers

 ^ Understanding the type of architecture we were aiming for, we then had to find the right language for our Worker microservices.
 Go was compared against Python, Ruby, Node, PHP, and Java.
 While every language had its strengths , Go fit best with our architecture and use cases.
 Go's baked in concurrency and apis and it's design as a static, compiled language would enable a distributed, eventing systems that could scale quickly.
 Additionaly, the relatively simple syntax of Go made it easy to pick up and start writing working code, which was a quick win for a team going through so much technology transition.
+Overall, Go was a language developed for usablility and efficiency in a distributed, cloud driven world.

 ---